hunter-teacher-cert/unit_plan-linj/README.md

 # An Introduction to Java GUIs
-by Jenna Lin, Jihae Park
+by Jenna Lin, Jihae Park, Joel Bianchi

 -----